joscha/play-authenticate/samples/java/play-authenticate-usage/README.md

  1. Prepare a backup ;) **Especially make sure that you saved your DB data**, as Ebean can create evolution, which will drop existing data!
  2. Copy all controllers into your application.
-All our controllers contains `Authenticate*` in its names.
+All our controllers contains `Authenticate` in its names.
 The only exception is `Language` controller which is a bonus one and can be also used without Play Authenticate. ***Note:*** in this sample `Language` controller is required.
- 3. Copy all models. ***Note:*** The same as in case of controllers, models' names begins with  `Authenticate*`.
-Therefore Ebean will create tables like `authenticate_user` instead of `user` - that's the reason why you need to backup your data before refactoring existing app.
+ 3. Copy all models. ***Note:*** All models for Play Authenticate are placed in `models.pa_models` package.
- 4. Copy `views.authenticate` package and all its content.
+ 4. Copy `views.pa_views` package and all its content.
 We don't suspect any conflict in this area.
  5. Copy methods `onStart()` and `initialData()` from the `Global` object (`/app/Global.java`) if you haven't that object yet, just copy whole file, otherwise make sure you don't overwrite your previous code.
  6. Copy translated labels into your app's `messages.xy` files.
 All our labels are prefixed with `playauthenticate.*`
  7. Copy ***Play Authenticate*** and ***Language class*** routes, both marked with START / END comments.